 - Vitriolic Best Buds: Tear into each other only slightly less than anyone else.
 As Veronica observes, they're less "friends", and more "people who have the same job, which is being popular and stuff".

 - Adaptational Jerkass: Her Hidden Depths from the party scene in the film are omitted in the Musical, removing any sympathetic traits she might have had in the musical.

 - Alpha Bitch: An epic one at that, at least until she dies.
 Even then she's still a huge jerk.

-- Asshole Victim: While clearly a terrible human being and a raging bitch, she might not have deserved to die.
+- Asshole Victim: To J.D. and Duke anyway, while clearly a terrible human being and a raging bitch, she might not have deserved to die.
 Especially not in such a vile, blue way.

 - Deadly Prank: J.D. and Veronica trick her into drinking drain cleaner.
 It kills her.